Connie Lenzen, CG®

 Vital Records on the Web

 The genealogical information found in vital records constitutes the backbone of a genealogy or family history.
-Learn what they contain and how to find them.
+But where do you find them when you don't live where your ancestors died?
+Learn about the value of the records, how to find them, and then how to use them.

 Exploring Your Roots: How to Begin